jensmdriller/google-k8s-workshop/modules/01-get-started.md

   stackdriver.googleapis.com
 ```

-The operation runs asyncronously.
+The operation runs asynchronously.
 You can check if the APIs are enabled for the project

 ```
 $ gcloud services list --enabled